rumeyssaasya/renart-frontend/README.md

-# 💍 Product Listing App - Frontend
+# 💍 Product List App - Frontend

 This is the **frontend** of the Product Listing Application built with **React + TypeScript + Vite**.
 It displays a list of engagement rings using a responsive carousel and allows filtering and sorting based on price and popularity.